nedak96/CS480_High_Performance_Computing/k-nn/Readme.txt

-Makes a k-nearest neighbor tree using the binary test data, and runs the binary queries.
+Makes a k-dimensional tree using the binary test data, and runs the binary k-nearest neighbor queries.
 Utilizes threads for speedup.

 To compile: make
 To run: k-nn <data_file> <query_file> <result_file>